jcguu95/curfew.lisp/readme.md

 # Usage

-1. Make sure this directory is copied to "/root/curfew.lisp".
-2. Run the command `run.sh`.
++ `make build` to build a standalone executable `./bin/curfew`.
++ Instruct the root to run the executable at boot.

 # Todo

-1. Write a tutorial for letting root to run this script automatically at boot.
++ Write a tutorial for letting root to run this script automatically at boot.
-2. Use `cl-schedule` and service to launch action.
-3. Use predicates that are more expressive to launch actions.

-# Known Bugs
+# Bugs

-The function `#'lock-url` has a weird bug; see comment in its code.
++ The function `#'lock-url` has a weird bug; see comment in its code.